Tars Tarkas: Tributes

 The Finnish filmmaker Aarne Tarkas (originally Aarne Saastamoinen) was an aficionado of the John Carter books and took his name from Tars Tarkas.

 In Kage Baker's 2003 novel The Empress of Mars, human colonists on Mars have a Christmas-like celebration, and a settler appears costumed as "Uncle Tars Tarkas", giving gifts to children as if he were Father Christmas or Santa Claus.

-The character TARS in the 2014 film Interstellar was named after Tars Tarkas.
+The robot character TARS in the 2014 film Interstellar was named after Tars Tarkas.